Rehbar (rocket family)

 Rehbar is a series of sounding rockets launched into the upper atmosphere by Pakistan's Space and Upper Atmosphere Research Commission (SUPARCO).
-Rehbar-I was the first rocket launched by SUPARCO, on 7 June 1962.
-Rehbar-I was a two-staged solid fuel rocket.
+Rehbar-I, a two-stage solid fuel rocket, was the first rocket launched by SUPARCO, on 7 June 1962.

-Various sounding rocket models were launched by Pakistan approximately 200 times between 1962 and 1972.
+Pakistan conducted approximately 200 launches of various sounding rocket models between 1962 and 1972.
 Twenty-four of those flights were in the Rehbar series.
 The Rehbar series of flights utilized no less than three and possibly four different sounding rockets.
-The rockets used were Centaure, Judy-Dart, Nike-Cajun, and according to one source Nike-Apache.
+The rockets used were Centaure, Judi-Dart, Nike-Cajun, and according to one source, Nike-Apache.
 Other sounding rockets used by Pakistan were Dragon 2B, Petrel, and Skua.
-The Rehbar Sounding Rockets are no longer in services of SUPARCO.
-Rehbar literally means "One who leads the way" in Urdu.
+Rehbar literally means "one who leads the way" in Urdu.